 Sample data returned from LT_WF_ABANDONED_CART

-After you have set up your list and output set criteria in Tessitura, you can set up your automated campaign in WordFly.
-Learn more
+After you have set up your list and output set criteria in Tessitura, you can set up your automation in WordFly.

 Find abandoned carts for testing